-A Jerusalem court has cleared former Israeli Prime Minister Ehud Olmert of two major corruption charges involving bribery, but found him guilty on a lesser count.
+Former Israeli Prime Minister Ehud Olmert has been cleared of two major corruption charges involving bribery, but found guilty of a smaller count of breach of trust, the Haaretz news site reported.

 Jerusalem District Court today convicted Olmert over the so-called Investment Center affairs, which allege that Olmert granted personal favors to his old law partner Uri Messer during his term as industry, trade and labor minister – before he became prime minister in 2006.